willandersson1/tradingsim/readme.md

 ### Limitations
 The biggest issue with the program is that the matrices created in the knapsack solver are proportional in size to the initial cash multiplied by the number of items.
 As a result, including too many stocks to trade or beginning with a large amount of cash can easily deplete memory.
 This could perhaps be mitigated by approximating the solver with one that divides each item's value (as well as the total capacity) by a constant.

-The other limitation is the prediction strategy's poor performance.
-Perhaps after I learn more about finance and quantitative trading, I will be able to create a more sophisticated strategy.
+The other limitation is the strategy's poor performance.
+Perhaps after I learn more about finance and quantitative trading, I will be able to improve it.

 ### Possible extensions
 * Multithreading, perhaps by splitting up the computation of each row of the knapsack DP matrix